 Never Be Defined By Your Past

-Fear is like the Wizard of Oz, projecting itself onto the screen, when in reality it is a small man behind the curtain.
+Fear is like the Wizard of Oz, projecting itself onto the screen, frightening you with how powerful it is.
+When in reality, it is a small man behind the curtain.
 Don’t be afraid to move the curtain and expose the fear.
 Finding the blessing in the fear, is the opportunity to open your heart and mind to the idea of change and reinvention.

 The classic opportunities for reinvention tend to come from two things.
 With a heartbreak such as; losing a job, ending a relationship, the death of a close friend or family member.
-The classic “good but scary” opportunities for reinvention are; you go away to college, you move to a new town with a new job, you get the really big promotion such as those COO, SEO, CFO types of promotions or the best of all, you decide to be an entrepreneur and your own boss.
-You fill in the blank that is closest to your life today.
+The classic “good but scary” opportunities for reinvention are; you go away to college, you move to a new town with a new job, you get the really big promotion such as those COO, CEO, CFO types of promotions or the best of all, you decide to be an entrepreneur and your own boss.

 In todays world, your fill in the blank might be related to the changing world from Covid-19.
 Home schooling your children, working from home, being furloughed or laid off and working through the nightmare of red tape to get your unemployment.
 Maybe you are self employed and trying to get PPE.
 Discovering how little you know or have in common with your significant other as you have spent 24/7 with them for months.